17776: Reception

-Sequel series
+Sequels

+20020 and 20021

-On September 28, 2020, a sequel titled 20020 was launched on Secret Base, a branch of SB Nation; on October 13, it was revealed to be the first part of a two-part continuation with the second half, 20021, originally planned for release in the winter or spring of 2021, though later delayed indefinitely.
+On September 28, 2020, a sequel titled 20020 was launched on Secret Base, a branch of SB Nation.
 One chapter of 20020 was released every Monday, Wednesday, and Friday beginning on September 28, 2020, and ending on October 23.
-The first part of the series ran for twelve chapters and the second is expected to run for the same amount.

 It focuses on a similarly lengthy, interconnected, 111-team competition based on college football.
 The sentient space probes featured in 17776 return, with Juice serving as the game's designer and commissioner.
 20020s format largely resembles 17776s with a more involved use of Google Earth–based YouTube video storytelling interspersed regularly into the narrative.

+On October 13, 2020, it was revealed that 20020 was planned to serve as the first part of a two-part continuation of 17776, with the second half, 20021, set for release on Secret Base in the winter or spring of 2021, and 20020 itself ending on a cliffhanger.
+However, 20021 was later postponed indefinitely.

+50007

-In May 2025, Jon Bois announced a publishing deal with Tor for a physical publication titled 50007: An American Football Odyssey.
+In May 2025, Jon Bois announced a publishing deal with Tor for a novel titled 50007: An American Football Odyssey, set in the same continuity as 17776.
+In August 2026, Bois shared an image of a draft of the novel, which confirmed characters from the web series would return, including Juice and Ten.